Software Subscription vs One-time License Break-even Calculator

 If you are comparing several products, run the calculator more than once with different assumptions.
 One application might have a low upfront license but frequent paid upgrades.
 Another might have a relatively high subscription but excellent bundled support.
 By changing inputs one at a time, you can quickly see which variable has the biggest effect.
 In many cases, the subscription price itself matters less than the gap between the subscription and the monthlyized support burden.
 That gap is what drives the crossover speed.

-Choosing Beyond Price
+Choosing a Software Subscription vs One-time License Beyond Price

 There are also operational considerations.
 A license might have transfer rights, offline usability, or compatibility constraints that matter in an IT environment.
 A subscription might include priority support and reduce downtime risk, which can outweigh higher raw fees.
 This calculator intentionally isolates the cash comparison so you can think clearly about the money first.
 Once you know the break-even point, you can decide whether added features, convenience, or vendor risk justify choosing the more expensive path.